nbarnabee/outreachy/README.md

 **Searching & search bar**
 - Implement debounce
 - Implement a way to clear the current value (as is currently possible while searching on the Toolhub website)

-**Submitting tool information**
-- Implement client side validation of user entries using the patterns given in the Toolhub API documentation.

 **General improvements**
 -  Add additional charts and metrics to the Dashboard page, specifically charts that track the values which are most often missing, and the values that are most often added using the tool.